 - Contact Local Council.
 The Council can issue an abatement notice, and take necessary action to abate the nuisance if the nuisance constitutes an immediate danger to person or property, the person causing the nuisance can’t be found, or the abatement notice has not been complied with (Local Government Act 1993, ss200–203).

 - Ask a court for an order.
 This is called a nuisance order under the Local Government Act 1993 (s201).
 The court may issue either a nuisance order requiring compliance with an abatement notice issued by Council, or a fine.
 A nuisance order can require Council or the individual to take action.

 Remember, there is no substitute for neighbours talking to each other about their backyard environmental problems in order to achieve a mutually acceptable resolution.
-Whilst the law may provide remedies to such problems, when the issue has been fought and settled each neighbour must return to their homes and continue to live side by side.
+The law may provide remedies to such problems but when the issue has been fought and settled each neighbour must return to their homes and continue to live side by side.